Gitravail/binomial-random-walk/README.md

 The purpose of this slider is to average the comportment of a single N step random walk.

 It's value range *between 1000 and 100000* (with 1000 step)

+#### q slider

+The q slider set the value of the **probability the attacker success catching up by one block**.

+It's value range *between 0 and 0.5* (with 0.01 step)

+#### z slider

+The z slider set the value of how many **block behind the trusted chain the attacker is**.

+It's value range *between 1 and 100* (with 1 step)

+#### Success probabilities results

+The three labels shows theoritical computations in 1D of the success probability of the attacker to catch up according to *q* and *z*.

+The first one shows is an estimation taking into account block verification and confirmation.

+The second is the theoritical catching up value on the 1D random walk.

+The third one is the actual catching up value on the 1D random walk.

 #### 2D checkbox